 All practicing MTAS members in good standing are required to carry at least $2 million professional and general liability insurance coverage.
 This ensures that the therapist is covered for both errors in their practice AND general liabilities, such as equipment failure or office space hazards.

 The MTAS membership number is an important piece of information necessary for reimbursement by health insurance providers.
 It is important to note that ALL third-party insurance companies in Canada recognize MTAS membership numbers.
 Ensure that this number along with the MTAS member’s name is legible on your receipt.

 4. Do massage therapists specialize in different treatment types?

 Many therapists will take additional training in specific modalities after completion of their core training programs.
 Post-graduate training can be obtained in a number of areas such as myofascial release, craniosacral therapy, sports massage, infant massage, pregnancy massage, deep tissue massage etc. Please refer to our Find a Therapist section for a listing of MTAS members in your area and the types of treatments they provide.

 5. Should I ask a therapist for references?

 A confident and experienced massage therapist should be comfortable providing references upon request.
 They should also refer you to another practitioner if they are not confident that they are able to provide the treatment that you require.

 6. How much education should a therapist have?

-In Saskatchewan, massage therapy educational programs from the three major schools are all 2,200 hours in length.
+In Saskatchewan, massage therapy educational programs from the three major schools are all at least 2,200 hours in length.
 The accepted standard in the regulated provinces is a minimum of 2,200 hours.
-All MTAS members are required to complete this minimum as well as successfully complete the Board Examination, which is based on a comprehensive set of core competencies.
+All MTAS members are required to complete this minimum as well as successfully complete the Member Qualifying Examination, which is based on a comprehensive set of core competencies.

 Many continuing education seminars and courses are available for therapists and we do require that members complete at least 40 hours of continuing education every three years.
 This ensures that therapists remain current in their profession.